 GRE Verbal: 162

-I am a translator and radio DJ outside of class as well as a neuroscience researcher.
+I am a translator and radio DJ outside of class as well as a biomedical engineering researcher.
 I also enjoy drawing and playing piano and guitar in my spare time.

 AP US History

 High School English

 SAT Subject Tests Prep